 "The fund will also serve to provide scholarship assistance to those young men and women who will be serving in the armed forces," she added.

-Each spring the Soldiers Memorial Fund presents cash leadership awards to graduates entering
+Each spring the Soldiers Memorial Fund presents cash leadership awards to graduates entering military service.
+More than 15 such awards were presented to ROTC and high school students in 2006 alone, according to the Web site.

-military service.
+Each spring the Soldiers Memorial Fund presents cash leadership awards to graduates entering military service.
 More than 15 such awards were presented to ROTC and high school students in 2006 alone, according to the Web site.

-leadership awards and the care package program, the group is working to ensure fallen heroes are never forgotten.
+In addition to the leadership awards and the care package program, the group is working to ensure fallen heroes are never forgotten.

-The goal of the fund is "to honor, memorialize and pay tribute to those men and women who have fallen in combat and training -- either giving their lives or being wounded in the
+The goal of the fund is "to honor, memorialize and pay tribute to those men and women who have fallen in combat and training -- either giving their lives or being wounded in the global war on terror," Scott's father, retired Army Maj.
+Gen. Paul Vallely, said.

-The Scott Vallely Soldiers Memorial Fund also supports the Defense Department's America Supports You program, which works to connect citizens and corporations with
+The Scott Vallely Soldiers Memorial Fund also supports the Defense Department's America Supports You program, which works to connect citizens and corporations with military personnel and their families serving at home and abroad.

 Tuesday, July 24, 2007